ak2yny/OpenHeroSelectGUI/README.md

 - Use Visual Studio and install .Net with its installer dialogue (I used .Net 6, Framework 3.5 in V0.1).
 Install Windows App SDK in the same dialogue (it's not possible to build a WinUI project with another application).
 - Make sure to add the dependencies before building, as always.
 - I recommend to leave the project as self contained (no dependencies), since WinUI is contained anyway.
-- A Windows App SDK can be built unpackaged or packaged (MSIX).
+- A Windows App SDK can be built [unpackaged](https://github.com/microsoft/WindowsAppSDK-Samples/tree/f1a30c2524c785739fee842d02a1ea15c1362f8f/Samples/SelfContainedDeployment/cs-winui-unpackaged) or [packaged](https://github.com/microsoft/WindowsAppSDK-Samples/tree/f1a30c2524c785739fee842d02a1ea15c1362f8f/Samples/SelfContainedDeployment/cs-winui-packaged) (MSIX).
 As a WinUI3 project, it can be easily re-targeted to a UWP project, but it lacks permission (file access, running OHS) and signature details.
-- Theoretically the project can be made cross platform through .Net MAUI or the UNO platform, but OHS is currently Windows 10+ exclusive.
+- Theoretically the project can be made cross platform through the UNO platform (and a native cross-platform feature seems to be planned), but OHS is currently Windows 10+ exclusive.

  Version 0.1:
 - Requires Newtonsoft.JOSN.
 The DLL file can be added to the built project.